nextcloud/Android-SingleSignOn/README.md

 // If you stored the "default" account using setCurrentAccount(…) you can get the account by using the following line: final var ssoAccount = SingleAccountHelper.getCurrentSingleSignOnAccount(context);

+// It is also possible to get the "default" account as a LiveData object: final var ssoAccount$ = SingleAccountHelper.getCurrentSingleSignOnAccount$(context);

 // Otherwise (for multi-account support you'll have to keep track of the account names yourself.
 Note: this has to be the name of SingleSignOnAccount.name)
 AccountImporter.getSingleSignOnAccount(context, accountName);